Someone Like You: Jemima Reeves explains why she’s become a young investor

 Hannah Barnaby (HB) – Thank you for talking to us; what made you decide to join the growing number of young people investing for their future?

-Jemima Reeves (JR) – This was supposed to be my gap year before uni – I’d planned to spend nine months in SE Asia, but obviously that was not possible.
+Jemima Reeves (JR) – Last year was supposed to be my gap year before uni – I’d planned to spend nine months in SE Asia, but obviously that was not possible.
 The money I’d saved to go travelling was safe, but I was earning very little on it, so with time on my hands I started looking at ways to achieve better returns.

 HB – Was yours a household that discussed money issues?